 A note on accessibility

-If you have a disability and you require accommodations to achieve equal access in this course, please submit your Accommodation Authorization Letter from the Disability Resource Center (DRC) to me by email, preferably within the first two weeks of the quarter.
+If you have a disability and you require accommodations to achieve equal access in this course, please submit your Accommodation Authorization Letter from the Disability Resource Center (DRC) to me privately during my office hours or by appointment, preferably within the first two weeks of the quarter.
 I am eager to discuss ways we can ensure your full participation in the course.

 I encourage all students who may benefit from learning more about DRC services to contact the DRC.

 US federal law (specifically, FERPA) and UC policy restrict the disclosure of information from student records.
 In order to comply with those policies and protect your privacy:

 - We’re using the aforementioned random identifiers for response submissions, rather than CruzIDs or some other identification method that would make your identity publicly known.
 No one knows your random ID other than you and me.

 - You need to use GitHub for this course; however, if you prefer to keep your participation in the course private, you are welcome to create a GitHub account solely for use in the course that doesn’t reveal any personal information (for instance, with a randomly generated username).